JustinMorgan/MEANSandbox/README.md

 # Known issues
 1. ~~BundleUp is broken in Express 4.0.0, see my pull request on the BundleUp project: https://github.com/Cowboy-coder/bundle-up/pull/40.~~ **RESOLVED: Now using `connect-assets` for asset management.**
-2. ~~Poor support for rendering SASS on the fly.~~ **RESOLVED: Now using Stylus instead, with much better results.**
+2. ~~Poor support for rendering SASS on the fly.~~ **RESOLVED: Now using Stylus instead of SASS with much better results.**
-3. Production mode may require more configuration, especially for `connect-assets`.
+3. I haven't done much testing of intial setup and config in production mode.
+It may require more initial configuration, especially for `connect-assets`.

 #Next steps
 - [x] Dynamically generate multiple Angular front-ends from a list of schemas.
 I'm already doing this on the back end with dynamic REST APIs.